ztkxhh/multi-robot-planner/README.md

 Authors: Tao Zhang, Yi Dong and Xiaoming Hu

 **NOTE: The current version includes mainly compiled files, as the paper is currently under review.
-The source code will be fully released after the review process is complete.
-However, emulation verification can still be performed by following the steps outlined below.**
+The source code will be fully released after the review process is complete.**

+**Please click the following cover image to see our video:**
 <p align='center'>
 <img width="70%" height="70%" src="img/pic.jpg"/>
 </p>